5 Homesteading Myths that keep you from the Good Life

 When I was a kid I watched “Hee Haw” and laughed at the country life.
-It all seemed to be “Gloom, despair, and agony on me.”
+It all seemed to be “Gloom, despair, and agony” to me.
 Who would want to live like that?

-Read this article and you’ll have an answer for your MIL or your best friend whose trying to stop you from taking the leap to the Good Life, doing what you love, where you want to live.
+Read this article and you’ll have an answer for your MIL or your best friend who’s trying to stop you from leaping the Good Life, doing what you love, where you want to live.

 People have different reasons to quit City Life and embrace life in the country.
 Some homesteaders are in the country because they are fearful.
 They spend their time in emergency preparedness instead of building their assets on a homestead.
 Their game plan is survival not thriving.
 But you don’t have to do it that way.
 And definitely don’t buy a year’s supply of dried food!
 No one eats that stuff. ☺

-3. You can’t make a living on a homestead
+Homesteading Myth #3.
+You can’t make a living on a homestead.

 It was difficult 20 years ago to actually make a substantial income in rural areas.
 You had to rely on your neighbour to buy from you.
 Where everyone is practising self sufficiency it might be difficult to find a customer for your product.
 Lots of businesses specialized in two or three different niches to make a go of it.
 But since rural life helps you be self sufficient, you didn’t need as much income to thrive, either.

-4. To be self sufficient you need to live off grid.
+Homesteading Myth #4.
+To be self sufficient you need to live off the grid.

-Sometimes living off grid is a better choice — where the power company is a long way from you and its going to cost thousands to bring the poles close enough to connect.
-But its not an essential ingredient to the homesteading lifestyle.
+Sometimes living off the grid is a better choice — where the power company is a long way from you and it’s going to cost thousands to bring the poles close enough to connect.
+But it’s not an essential ingredient to the homesteading lifestyle.

 The Nearings were vegetarians and didn’t raise animals, but they did buy milk and eggs from neighbours.
 Raising animals is more work than growing vegetables.
 To be successful you need to live in an area that is conducive to growing lots of vegetables — California?
 Mexico?.
 And it can take years to build up the soil, without manure, so that it will sustain a family — especially on the Canadian Shield.
 Animals thrive in conditions where grass grows but veggies struggle.
 And animals improve the soil and the quality of the forage that they eat.